Bureau of Prisons to close California women's prison where inmates have been subjected to sex abuse

 The announcement of Dublin’s closure represents an extraordinary acknowledgement by the Bureau of Prisons that its much-promised efforts to improve the culture and environment there have not worked.
 Many attempts to stem the problems at Dublin have come after the AP investigation revealed a pattern of abuse and mismanagement that crossed years, even decades.

-The closure announcement also comes a little more than a week after a federal judge took the unprecedented step of appointing a special master to oversee the prison.
+Just 10 days before the closure announcement, a federal judge took the unprecedented step of appointing a special master to oversee the prison.

 Advocates have called for inmates to be freed from FCI Dublin, which they say is not only plagued by sexual abuse but also has hazardous mold, asbestos and inadequate health care.